aliir74/IranAdPlatformCrawler/README.md

 - Run `docker-compose up --build`.

 ### Note
-- Every time crawler find a new/changed ad, it prints the link of the ad to the console.
-- You can set a [IFTTT](https://ifttt.com/create) webhook (3 value option) to get a notification when the crawler finds a new/changed ad.
+- You should create a [IFTTT](https://ifttt.com/create) webhook (3 value option) and set your account information on `.env` to get a notification when the crawler finds a new/changed ad.